Showing 1-96 of 154 items

 CITY:Cave In Rock

 Known for its artistic creativity, the Chicago Jazz Festival is a favorite Labor Day Weekend tradition.
 It promotes awareness and appreciation for all forms of jazz through free, quality live musical performance.
 Since 1979, the festival's mission is to showcase Chicago's vast jazz talent alongside national and international artists to encourage and educate a jazz audience of all ages.

 The holiday festivities in Bishop Hill begin with Julmarknad, or Christmas Market.
 This event is based on Scandinavian customs dating back to the Middle Ages when farmers and artisans would gather in the village squares to sell their wares.
 Bishop Hill businesses will be offering unique gifts, handmade wares, antiques, quilts, collectibles, baked goods, delicious foods, and Swedish imports.
+Businesses will be open from 10-5pm.
 Scandinavian foods such as herring, lutfisk, and rye bread are also in abundance.
-You can also participate in the Chocolate Walk, located at the Steeple Building, where you can choose from a variety of chocolate delicacies.
+Select from a large array of delicious holiday cookies, homemade by community bakers on Friday and Saturday.

 Kids, visit Country Corner in Alpha with your Grandparents.
 Grandparents will be admitted free with a paying grandchild.
 Activities available include a Hayrack Ride, U-Pick Pumpkins, and Corn Maze.
 Special Discounts and Concessions in Timber Park.
 Hours: 9 am to 6 pm.
 Fall Fun Park Hours:10:30 am to 6 pm.